LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Messaging/Troubleshooting-agent-tools.md

 2. Check whether there are network connectivity errors on the agent side:
    * Open the Developer Tools > Network tab in the agent’s browser and check for failed requests (displayed in red in the Developer tool).
    * If there are failed requests, save the network traffic as a HAR file and send it to LivePerson Support for further investigation.
-3. Check the status of your LivePerson account on the [LivePerson Service Status Dashboard](http://status.liveperson.com/).
+3. Check the status of your LivePerson Conversational Cloud account on the [LivePerson Service Status Dashboard](http://status.liveperson.com/).

 ## Agents assigned to the Sales skill are not receiving messages (agents assigned to other skills are receiving messages)